PacLII Home | Databases | WorldLII | Search | Feedback

 The prosecution relied on the evidence of the context of the installation.
 This, it said, was not a simple matter of Rotuman people choosing their own chief.
 This chief and this clan stood for a seditious intention, and in particular one which promoted “feelings of ill-will and hostility between different classes of the population of Rotumans in Fiji.”

-Secondly there was evidence, that the strong feelings held by Rotumans against the Clan, resulted in the burning down of the Malmahadquarters.
-Thirdly, there here was evidence that a few months prior to the installation of the Kausakmua, the Clan (with the clear undenied knowledge of the Respondent) had declared Rotuma’s independence, and had announced the installation of a new “sovereign” government under the rule of the Gagaj Sau Lagfatmarau.
+Secondly there was evidence, that the strong feelings held by Rotumans against the Clan, resulted in the burning down of the Malmahau headquarters.
+Thirdly, there was evidence that a few months prior to the installation of the Kausakmua, the Clan (with the clear undenied knowledge of the Respondent) had declared Rotuma’s independence, and had announced the installation of a new “sovereign” government under the rule of the Gagaj Sau Lagfatmarau.
 The Respondent is listed as a Minister of the “new government” although he did not sign the document and said he was not consulted about it.
 The document was found in his possession.

-Fourthly, the evidence was that the Clan flew three flags outside its headquarters, in the view of any Rotuman who cared to pass by.
-They were the Unie Union Jack, the United Nations flag and the standard of seven snake-heads of the Gagaj Sau Lagfatmarau.
+Fourthly, the evidence was that the Clan flew three flags outside its headquarters, in the full view of any Rotuman who cared to pass by.
+They were the Union Jack, the United Nations flag and the standard of seven snake-heads of the Gagaj Sau Lagfatmarau.
 Fifthly, the evidence was that all of this was done against the wishes of the Rotuma Council, the Gagaj Maraj who is the chief of the district and it is apparent, against the wishes of the majority of the Rotuman people.
 The “petition” for independence holds only 68 signatures.
 Rotuma has a population of about 2,000.

-The evidence therefore, was that the Respondent knew at the time he installed the Gagaj Kausakmua, that the actis of the clan were incitingiting hatred in the community, were disloyal and defiant to the Rotuma Council, which is the lawful source of authority in Rotuma, and were focussed on the creation of a new government of Rotuma.
+The evidence therefore, was that the Respondent knew at the time he installed the Gagaj Kausakmua, that the activities of the clan were inciting hatred in the community, were disloyal and defiant to the Rotuma Council, which is the lawful source of authority in Rotuma, and were focussed on the creation of a new government of Rotuma.
 He knew all of this because the evidence of such activities, was found in his possession.

 In the light of such evidence, it is not surprising that the learned Chief Magistrate found that the prosecution had proved beyond reasonable doubt, that the Respondent had a seditious intention, when he installed the Gagaj Kausakmua.
 The evidence was of “attacks on the tranquillity of the State” (Afasio Mua, supra).